 Striking the perfect balance on your superyacht CV to secure an interview for a dual role yacht job isn’t easy.
 Your yachting CV will need to be attention-grabbing for all the right reasons, and dual roles themselves are very demanding as they require two very different skill sets.

-Whilst yachts are continually on the look out for crew with these skills, there is no excuse for applying without a well presented CV.
-It may mean the difference between walking out disapointed and walking out with your dream yacht job.
+Whilst yachts are continually on the lookout for crew with these impressive skills, there is no excuse for applying without a well-presented superyacht CV.
+It may mean the difference between walking out disappointed and walking out with your dream yacht job.

-The Title – Don’t use abbreviations.
-Potential employers will be put off if they see slap dash phrases such as Deck/Stew.
-It also adds an air of unprofessionalism to a CV.
+The Title – Don’t use abbreviations on your superyacht CV.
+Potential employers will be put off if they see slapdash phrases such as Deck/Stew.
+It also adds an air of unprofessionalism to a yacht crew resume.

-Personal Details – Make this section clear and concise with date of birth, nationality, marital status, languages, availability and anything else you deem appropriate.
+Personal Details – Make your personal details clear and concise with your date of birth, nationality, marital status, languages, availability, and anything else you deem appropriate.